In Vitro Fertilization

 The fourth and final step involves transferring the embryos into the uterine cavity via a catheter inserted through the cervix.
-The number of embryos transferred varies with the desires of the patient, under the guidelines of age categories; under 35 years old, up to two embryos; 35 years and older, three to four embryos.
+The number of embryos transferred varies with the desires of the patient, under the guidelines of age, use of PGS, medical history and various other factors.
 Additional embryos may be frozen and stored for future use.

 Our goal is nothing short of perfection.
 We understand you have placed your future family in our hands… you won’t be disappointed.
 Please contact us for more information.